SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

    The local site will be available at http://localhost:4000/SEFSC-FATES-documentation-jekyll-skeleton/ once configuration below is completed.

-### Step 7.
-Configure the new documentation template repository
+### Step 7: Configure the new documentation template repository

 We are now ready to customize the new documentation repository and make it into a template repo.
 If done locally, any changes can be viewed at any time at the local site above by refreshing the page (be sure to first save the changes in whatever file you’re working in.)
 The following steps can theoretically be completed in any order.

-1. In `_data/sidebars`, rename `sidebar_ioos.yml` using the same naming convention used in [Step 3](#step-3-customize-the-navbar).2 above for `topnav_ioos.yml`.
+1. In `_data/sidebars/`, rename `sidebar_ioos.yml` using the same naming convention used in [Step 3](#step-3-customize-the-navbar).2 above for `topnav_ioos.yml`.
 Inside this document, change the title “HOWTO - …” at approximately Line 54.

 2. Change the “baseurl” the `_config_dev.yml` file, which contains settings for local development, to match the name of the new repository.
 This will make the localhost URL above work.
 Commit when finished.

 3. Update the `_config.yml` file to replace any references to IOOS with SEFSC-FATES, including in commented lines, being sure to change the following elements:

-   a. “site_title”
+    1. “site_title”

-   b. “company_name”
+    2. “company_name”

-   c. “feedback_email”
+    3. “feedback_email”

-   d.
-Values for “sidebar” and “topnav” in all four places.
+    4. Values for “sidebar” and “topnav” in all four places.

-    1. Set the value for “topnav” to be the new name of the `topnav` yml file set in [Step 3](#step-3-customize-the-navbar).2 above (e.g., topnav_ioos → topnav_sefsc).
+        - Set the value for “topnav” to be the new name of the `topnav` yml file set in [Step 3](#step-3-customize-the-navbar).2 above (e.g., topnav_ioos → topnav_sefsc).
-    2. Set the value for “sidebar” to be the new name of the `sidebar` yml file from [Step 7](#step-7-configure-the-new-documentation-template-repository).1 (e.g., sidebar_ioos → sidebar_sefsc).
+        - Set the value for “sidebar” to be the new name of the `sidebar` yml file from [Step 7](#step-7-configure-the-new-documentation-template-repository).1 (e.g., sidebar_ioos → sidebar_sefsc).

-   e. “description”
+    5. “description”

-   f. “url”
+    6. “url”

-   g. “baseurl”
+    7. “baseurl”

-   h. “repository”
+    8. “repository”

-   i. “github_editme_path”
+    9. “github_editme_path”

-   j.
-Any comments throughout the file
+    10. Any comments throughout the file

     Note: Do not change placeholder text such as “Insert Your Documentation Site Name”, as this will be replaced with actual content for individual documentation pages.
 Commit when finished.

 4. Update the `README.md` file.
 Commit when finished.

-   a.
-Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC-FATES

-   b.
-Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)

 5. Update the `_docs/howto.md` file.
 Commit when finished.

-   a.
-Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC-FATES

-   b.
-Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)

 6. Update the `_docs/index.md` file.
 Commit when finished.

-   a.
-Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC-FATES

-   b.
-Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)

-   c.
-Add mandatory and/or optional headers and subheaders to be used when creating software or model documentation
+    3. Add mandatory and/or optional headers and subheaders to be used when creating software or model documentation

 7. Push all changes to gh-pages branch.
 It will take a few minutes for GitHub to build the site, but if everything was done correctly, the new template site should look like the original IOOS template but customized for SEFSC FATES.